 With the compromised upgrade released, and companies beginning to apply it, the scenario moves into the pre-detection or ‘latency’ period where the compromise is activated but not yet detected.

 Once a company has installed the compromised upgrade, and the time delay has passed, all their systems based on the Sybil database start to give the error but it goes unnoticed for a while as it is largely affecting design, modelling, decision support and reporting activities in small ways.
 Some users never get the error – their data does not contain a value that matches the last three digits of the server’s serial number.

-In the end some users spot the error.
+In the end some users spot an error.
 Then begins the procedure of escalating the issue.
 Initially the user thinks it is an error in their own calculation.
 Once this is discounted they report it to their IT support desk.
 IT attempt the replicate the problem on a test machine – which having a different serial number does not produce the error.
 The issue is reported to Sybil’s support team but they also are unable to replicate it.
 This leads to periods of frustration for users as their problems are not being taken seriously by support teams.
 Eventually many companies draw the conclusion that this is a hardware fault, so they replace the server.
 Unless the new machine’s last three serial numbers happen to match the old machine, this appears to fix the issue.

 Furthermore, these issues are only occurring in a segment of Sybil’s market – the western corporate sector, with some sectors lagging behind in their uptake of the compromised upgrade – and Sybil’s support team point to thousands of systems worldwide operating without problems.
 They disown the problem.

 Some companies call in security consultants, but they draw a blank as the issue does not show any of the traces of a normal cyber attack – no unauthorised access, no detectable malware, and no known exploits of Sybil.

-Red Herring #1.
 As it emerges in the IT world that servers running Sybil seem to be experiencing unexplained hardware issues, a certain brand of server is erroneously suspected, resulting in pre-emptive replacement of that brand and avoidance of purchasing that brand in the future by IT departments.
 This impacts the profitability, brand value and stock price of this server manufacturer.

-Pre-detection consequences

 As time passes the key disruptive consequences of this cyber attack become evident though still no one is making the connection to the upgrade or even to an issue within Sybil.
 These key consequences be characterised as impacts on quality, for example:

 Design systems (such as Aeronautical CAD systems) based on Sybil have started to introduce small random changes in manufactured parts which begin to fail or give degraded performance.